 Now, with the help of our RoR development team, we’re sharing some helpful tips and best practices of both types of scaling to keep your Rails app speedy, reliable, and ready to handle growth.

-1. Start with Profiling
+1. Start with profiling

 Before scaling, measure first.
 Use tools like Skylight, rack-mini-profiler, or New Relic to identify bottlenecks.